 AppGrid is a Vim-inspired Window manager for macOS.
 If you are a Vim user you will like this app.

-For communication there is a long list of messengers and chat applications, however We have covered several messenger application for macOS with end-to-end encryption you can read about in the following link:
+For communication there is a long list of messengers and chat applications, however We have covered several messenger applications for macOS with end-to-end encryption you can read about in the following link:

 Colloquy is an IRC client for macOS with a native memory-efficient user-interface.

 Itsycal is a tiny menu bar calendar.
 It's totally free and useful app.
 I would recommend it especially for extensive calendar users.
 Please consider donating to the developer if you install the app and like it.

 Mark Text is a markdown editor for macOS, Linux and Windows.
 As I am using Linux and macOS.
 It has incredible features that will increase the productivity, with support of dark mode, focus mode, graphs, tables and inline scripts.
 It's the perfect markdown editor for researchers, developers and writers.

 We have written an article about the most useful security apps for macOS, this section is an extension to this article.

 Cloaker is a password-based file encryption tool that works with simple drag and drop to encrypt and decrypt files and folders.

 macOS Quick Lock is an easy-to-use file encryption tool for macOS.
 With simple right click on the file you can easily encrypt and decrypt files and folders.